fareedst/stdd/ai-principles.md

 - [ ] **MANDATORY**: Update `tasks.md` as subtasks are completed
 - [ ] Add extensive debug output during implementation to trace execution flow and state changes
 - [ ] Use descriptive debug prefixes (`DIAGNOSTIC:`, `DEBUG:`, `TRACE:`) to identify debug output
+- [ ] **CRITICAL**: Keep debug statements that identify architecture or implementation decisions - they document key decision points
 - [ ] Keep debug output in code unless explicitly requested to be removed - it is not intrusive and provides ongoing value
 - [ ] **MANDATORY**: Update `semantic-tokens.md` when creating new tokens
 - [ ] **MANDATORY**: Update documentation AS YOU WORK - do not defer until the end